-The data on CR/BER was calculated based on national DCF data as data in STECF report 20-11 is only available up to 2018.
+The data on CR/BER is calculated based on national DCF data.
 For the calculation of CR/BER, opportunity cost of capital is excluded from the calculation, therefore, the indicator shows only the short-term viability of the Baltic Sea fishing fleets.
 According to the Guidelines, ratio greater than 1 indicates that in short-term the income is sufficient for covering variable and fixed costs, indicating that the segment is profitable.
 Ratio below 1 can indicate that insufficient income is generated to cover variable and fixed costs.
 Negative ratio means that variable costs exceed current revenue, indicating that the more revenue is generated, the greater the losses will be.

-As can be seen from the chart 9 below, during the period of 2015-2019, only once (in PG VL0010 in 2019) has the ratio been negative and twice between 1 and 0 (PG VL0010 and PG VL1012 in 2018).
+As can be seen from the chart 9 below, during the period of 2016-2020, for the years 2019 and 2020 (in PG VL0010) has the ratio been negative and twice between 1 and 0 (PG VL0010 and PG VL1012 in 2018-2019).
 Ratio for Baltic Sea trawling fleets has been above 1 in all years and is showing stable or slightly increasing trend.
-Also, PG VL1012 was again above 1 in 2019, after being below 1 once, in 2018.
+Also, PG VL1012 is beeing above 1 since in 2019.